Mow1o/Api2/README.md

 If you plan to clone this code please use npm install to install the dependencies from package.json to get the correct modules.

+## Update

+Heroku has changed their free user plans so this might not work at all, only the code can be re-used.